What To Expect From A Skin Cancer Screening

 What to Expect from a Skin Cancer Screening?

 When you visit Dr. Perri for a skin cancer screening, he will check every inch of your skin, beginning at the top of your head and ending at your toes.
 This may come as a surprise, but skin cancer isn’t too selective on where it likes to show up.
 And while many residents think it only occurs on the areas of the body that are more exposed to the sun, the truth is, skin cancer can pop up anywhere.

 If Dr. Perri doesn’t see anything concerning during your exam, you’ll be done!
 That’s it!
 However, if he does see a suspicious mole or some other characteristic that concerns him, he may choose to do a mole removal or skin biopsy during your skin cancer screening.

 A biopsy with Dr. Perri is virtually painless.
 To begin, he will first numb the area to be treated with a local anesthetic.
 Dr. Perri will then remove the mole by shaving it off or cutting it out with a scalpel.
 Once this is completed, he will send it to a pathologist for further examination to find out if it is cancerous.

 After he has completed your biopsy, he will place a bandage over the area, and you’ll be on your way.
 He or a member of his team will then call you with the results of your test within 1-2 weeks.

 Get Started With Dr. Perri Today!

-Our friendly and dedicated team enjoys helping new patients at Perri Dermatology in Spring.
+Our friendly and dedicated team enjoys helping new patients at Perri Dermatology.
 When you call, feel free to let us know of any questions or concerns you have.

 If you’ve noticed any changes to your skin, new moles, new lesions, discolored patches, or if you just want Dr. Perri to perform your annual skin cancer screening, call his office today at (281) 943-2749 to schedule your appointment.